Avast SecureLine VPN Review: Is it Worth the Price?

 Is Avast SecureLine a good VPN?

 Avast is a big name in the world of antivirus software.
-This titan from the Czech Republic entered the VPN sphere with SecureLine VPN and has also acquired HideMyAss and AVG Secure VPN.
+This titan from Czechia entered the VPN sphere with SecureLine VPN and has also acquired HideMyAss and AVG Secure VPN.
 They are a trusted name in the industry.

-What is the difference between the Avast SecureLine VPN and the Avast Internet Security?
+What is the difference between the Avast SecureLine VPN and Avast Internet Security?